MicrosoftDocs/SupportArticles-docs/Outlook/Client/calendaring/configure-room-finder-rooms-workspaces.md

 ## Verify the properties for rooms and workspaces

-If a room or workspace that's configured doesn't display in the results in Room Finder, verify that it is configured properly.
+If a room or workspace that's configured doesn't display in the results in Room Finder, verify that it's configured properly.

 Run the following cmdlets on the room list that the room mailbox or workspace mailbox belongs to: